gunasekar/shell/README.md

 ## BitBar Plugins
-Plugin repository for BitBar https://getbitbar.com
+Plugin repository for BitBar https://getbitbar.com,

 * totp.20s.sh - Generates totp tokens every 20s.
 Allows to copy values to clipboard upon mouse click from BitBar Menu.
 Change the file name to customise the refresh rate.
+* play-url.1h.sh - Dropdown options to play the streaming link playable by youtube-dl from the clipboard.
+Also lists the youtube playlists from the given playlist map

 ## Mac Installations
 Download the script: